Leipzig war crimes trials: Background

 In anticipation of further Allied action, the German National Assembly established a Central Bureau for the Defence of Germans Accused of War Crimes.
 On 4 October 1919, at a meeting in Berlin, Johannes Goldsche of the Prussian Bureau of Investigation reported that his office had compiled some 5,000 detailed dossiers on Allied war crimes, which could be made immediately available to defence counsel in the event of prosecutions being brought against German soldiers.
 The bureau had also investigated Allied allegations of German war crimes, but in this case was not planning to make its findings public for fear of possible repercussions from the Allies.

 On 3 February 1920, the Allies submitted a further list of 900 names of alleged war criminals to the German government.
 The Germans refused to extradite any German citizens to Allied governments, and suggested instead trying them within the German justice system, i.e. at the Reichsgericht in Leipzig.
 This proposal was accepted by the Allied leaders, and in May 1920 they handed the Germans a reduced list of 45 accused persons.
 Not all these people could be traced, and in other cases there was difficulty in finding credible evidence.
-In the end only twelve individuals were brought to trial.
+In the end, only twelve individuals from the lists were brought to trial.
+Another three people who were not on any list were tried by Reichsgericht before the other cases began: Dietrich Lottmann, Paul Niegel, and Paul Sangerhausen.
+The three men were charged with plunder for acts of looting committed in during the Rape of Belgium.

 Trials

+The trials of Lottmann, Niegel, and Sangerhausen were held in January 1921.
+All three men were found guilty.
+Lottmann was sentenced to five years in a civilian prison, Niegel was sentenced to four years in a civilian prison, and Sangerhausen was sentenced to two years in a civilian prison.

-The trials were held before the Reichsgericht (comprising seven judges) in Leipzig from 23 May to 16 July 1921.
+The other trials were held before the Reichsgericht (comprising seven judges) in Leipzig from 23 May to 16 July 1921.